texfaq/texfaq.github.io/FAQ-catalogue.md

 Most (La)TeX package code is distributed via [CTAN](https:/ctan.org), which holds 1000s of contributed bundles.
-To enable users to find material, CTAN offers a ''Browse CTAN'' area, with links to the list of packages, to a list of ''topics'' (with packages that match each topic), and to a list of authors (with their packages).
+To enable users to find material, CTAN offers a "Browse CTAN" area, with links to the list of packages, to a list of "topics" (with packages that match each topic), and to a list of authors (with their packages).

 General web searches for the same information often suffer from the fact